JI1FGX/DU9 Mindanao, Philippines Amateur Radio Diary IOTA OC-130

 The SWR is almost flat across the band as well.

-The tropical Philippines, and Mindanao in particular, is located in the southernmost part of the country, at 8 degrees north latitude.
+The tropical Philippines is home to the island of Mindanao, which is located at the southernmost point at 8 degrees north latitude.

-The sun shines directly overhead and makes the skin ache.
+The sun shines directly from above and makes your skin sting.

-Adjusting the elements, returning to the shack where the air conditioner was heard, checking the NanoVNA values, and working outside again.
+After adjusting the element, I returned to the shack where the air conditioner was working and checked the NanoVNA values.
+Then I worked outside again.

-I drank water several times along the way, but my head was getting dizzy.
+I drank water many times along the way, but I started to feel dizzy.

-It was 2 pm when everything was over.
-Then I immediately went to 7-Eleven to buy Pocari Sweat.
+It was 2pm when I finished everything.
+I immediately went to 7-Eleven and bought a Pocari Sweat.

 October 13, 2024 October 14, 2024